sjelms/bibtex-to-markdown/titles/@Alberto2022-nv.md

 ---

 > [!bibliography]
 > Alberto, Jayzona.
-Unknown Year.
-“Applying the Cognitive Theory of Multimedia Learning to Educational Animations and Explainer Videos in CME-CPD.”
+2022.
+“Applying the Cognitive Theory of Multimedia Learning to Educational Animations and Explainer Videos in {CME}-{CPD}.”